bikefittr.com

 Finding Your Personal Balance

-• Can you hold the aero position for your target bike duration?
+• Can you hold the aero position for your target bike duration without sitting up?

-• Do you have energy for the run?
+• Do you have energy for the run after a hard bike?

 • Are you experiencing any numbness or pain?